mskwak01/How-I-Warped-Your-Noise-Unofficial/README.md

 # How I Warped Your Noise (ICLR 2024), Unofficial Implementation

-An unofficial implementation of ICLR 2024 paper "How I Warped Your Noise", Chang et al.
+An unofficial implementation of the ICLR 2024 paper "How I Warped Your Noise: a Temporally-Correlated Noise Prior for Diffusion Models", Chang et al.

 ## Introduction